hypebeast/keybits-server/README.md

 rename `hosts.example` to `hosts` - enter your ip address here

-rename `vars/user.yml.example` to `vars/user.yml.` and edit the contents.
+rename `vars/user.yml.example` to `vars/user.yml` and edit the contents.

 ### Deploy!

 Now run:

-    ansible-playbook -i ./hosts site.yml
+    ansible-playbook -i ./hosts first-run.yml

+**NB: The `first-run` playbook only needs to be run once.**

-Make a cup of tea and come back to see your new server and visit http://YOURDOMAIN
+Make a cup of tea and come back to see your new server (it'll take 10 to 15 minutes to install everything the first time).
+When Ansible completes it's tasks, visit:

+* http://YOURDOMAIN to see a landing page
+* http://blog.YOURDOMAIN to see your blog
+* http://analytics.YOURDOMAIN to see the piwik setup page

+## Update your server

+When updates are available you simply need to run:

+    ansible-playbook -i ./hosts keybits.yml

+This will update software and install new applications.

+## Updating or installing specific components

+The playbooks and tasks are tagged so that you can just run the parts that you want.

+TODO: list available tags